 Performing Organization: Total Project Cost: Bays Plan, 2nd Ed.
-Actions:

-Amos Rehabilitation Keep at the University of Texas Marine Science Institute \$80,000 MC 2.1, HLR 2.2
+Actions: Amos Rehabilitation Keep at the University of Texas Marine Science Institute \$80,000 MC 2.1, HLR 2.2

 The purpose of this project is to update and refurbish the Oiled Wildlife Facility (OWF) located at the Amos Rehabilitation Keep (ARK).
 This project will improve oil spill response readiness and the ability to treat wildlife impacted by oil spills.
 The OWF was built in 2011 for the cleaning and rehabilitation of oiled wildlife.
 Due to the harsh marine environment, the facility has deteriorated and corroded.
-The ARK is currently in the process of repairing the exterior sheet metal, roof, support structures, and lighting throughout the facility.
-This will be completed by the end of 2022.
-However, there is still more to be completed to have a functional oiled wildlife treatment facility.
+The ARK has recently repaired the exterior sheet metal, roof, support structures, and lighting throughout the facility.
+However, there is still more work to be completed to have a functional oiled wildlife treatment facility.

 This project will also assist with much needed supplies and equipment to make the space more efficient and purposeful.
 Existing pea gravel will be replaced with a concrete pad in one section of the large open-air space.
-This pad is going to allow for better space utilization and for the installation of shelving for storage of oil spill supplies, tables, and a fridge and chest freezer for sample storage.
-Also, on the list to be purchased is a stainless-steel cage bank that can be used for oiled bird rehabilitation.
+This pad will allow for better space utilization and for the installation of shelving for storage of oil spill supplies, tables, and a fridge and chest freezer for sample storage.
+Also, on the list to be purchased is a stainless- steel cage bank that can be used for oiled bird rehabilitation.
 The interior of the oiled wildlife rehabilitation room will also receive a redesign and replacement of corroded furniture.
-A specialized stainless steel wet table for oiled wildlife examinations and cleaning is going to be installed with an overhead examination light.
-The current sink will be replaced or repaired with new sink faucets and sprayers as the current ones are corroded and non-functional.
+A specialized stainless steel wet table for oiled wildlife examinations and cleaning will be installed with an overhead examination light.
+The current sink will be replaced or repaired with new sink fixtures as the current ones are corroded and non-functional.
 A new ventilation fan will be purchased and installed for human and animal safety.